klonuo/scite-strip-wrapper/README-wrapper.md

 ```

 From which StripDlg() will initialize:
  - StripFunc global variable set to "Lookfor", which can be conditioned later in StripExec() function
- - 2 labels: "Lookfor" and "Module"
+ - 2 labels: "Lookfor" and "Package"
  - 2 list input boxes
  - 2 buttons: "Go" and "Help"